 - taxes assessments and payments

-- people being released from paying taxes because of age
+- people released from paying taxes because of age

 - civil court cases, usually name claimant/defendant, jurors and outcome of case

-–Don’t forget there are plenty of published indexes and abstracts to court records, like the one below.
-See if any exist for your locality, but if you find something, be sure to request the original record for review.
+Don’t forget there are published indexes and abstracts to court records.
+See if any exist for your locality.
+If you find something, be sure to request the original record for review.

-Ancestry.com has a nice primer on Court Records from “The Source”-be sure to read through all of the sections.
+Ancestry.com has a nice primer on Court Records from “The Source.”
+I recommend reading it to learn more about these records.